arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Configuring the storage account name and account key_

-	>**Note:** This information is available in the **Dashboard** section of your storage account in the Windows Azure Management Portal.
+	>**Note:** This information is available in the **Dashboard** section of your storage account in the Microsoft Azure Management Portal.
 You used the same settings in Exercise 1, when you deployed and configured the application.

 1. Press **CTRL + S** to save your changes.